 (f) Development and Environmental Sustainability – Renewable and Non-Renewable Resources, Environmental Degradation, Intergenerational equity development.

 Land System and its changes, Commercialization of agriculture, Drain theory, Laissez-faire theory, and critique.
 Manufacture and Transport: Jute, Cotton, Railways, Money, and Credit.

 A The Pre Liberalization Era:

-(iii) Industry Trends in composition and growth, Role of public and private sector, Small scale and cottage industries.
+(iii) Industry Trends in composition and growth, Role of the public and private sector, Small scale, and cottage industries.

-(iv) National and Per capita income: patterns, trends, aggregate and Sectoral composition and changes their in.
+(iv) National and Per capita income: patterns, trends, aggregate, and Sectoral composition and changes theirs in.